sakomws/ai-workshop/sessions/02_human_in_the_loop/README.md

 # Session Title: Human-in-the-loop Agents with assistant-ui

 Welcome to the **Human-in-the-loop Agents with assistant-ui** session of the DevFest AI Workshop!
-This session will guide you through [brief session purpose or topic].
+This session will guide you through building agents that interact with humans.

 ---

 ## Session Overview

-**Instructor:** [Instructor Name]
+**Instructor:** Simon Farshid (assistant-ui)

-**Duration:** [Duration, e.g., 30 minutes]
+**Duration:** 30 minutes

 **Objective:**
-- [Objective 1: Describe what participants will learn or accomplish in this session]
+- Objective 1: Learn about the different patterns for agent <-> human interaction
-- [Objective 2: Highlight any practical applications or outcomes]
+- Objective 2: Implement these patterns with assistant-ui

-By the end of this session, you will have a deeper understanding of [specific concepts/skills].
+By the end of this session, you will have a deeper understanding of how to build

 ---